-Handling of coronavirus on Svalbard
+Handling of Covid 19 virus on Svalbard

 The Governor and the Svalbard Preparedness Council follow the situation closely and adhere to the guidelines of the Norwegian Institute of Public Health.
 The need for new measures is assessed on an ongoing basis, and the emergency services will request assistance from central authorities if the need arises.